-This is a course on databases using SQL, Python, and Drupal.
+This is a course on databases using SQL and Python.

 Estimates of the required effort to do well are: